-Secondly, the enormous logistical security requirements for elections are going to require a surge of security forces.
+Secondly, the enormous logistical security requirements for elections are going to require surge of security forces.
 It required that in Bosnia.
 It required that in Kosovo.
-It even, in a sense, required that in Afghanistan; and we're not quite doing it the same way, but it required it.
+It even, in a sense, required that in Afghanistan.
+And we're not quite doing it the same way, but it required it.

 And the president should seek, I believe, agreement for NATO to take over multinational security forces under U.S. command.
-I know, fellows, you know, we go back a long way, Mr. Secretary, about 30 years -- you a staffer and me essentially a staffer.
-A 29-year old United States senator is equivalent of being a staffer, only staffers know more, in this days.
-And notice I said "those days."
+I know. fellows.
+You know.
+We go back a long way, Mr. Secretary, about 30 years -- you a staffer and me essentially a staffer -- a 29-year-old United States senator is the equivalent of being a staffer, only staffers know more, in those days.

+Notice I said "those days."

-But the point is we know there's never been a single serious plan NATO has initiated that we haven't carried over to Brussels.
+And -- but the point is, we know there's never been a single serious plan NATO has initiated that we haven't carried over to Brussels.
 Never.
-Never.
 So as that old song goes, "What's the plan, Stan?"
 We ought to show up.

-Now I have met with a lot of your former colleagues.
-I've met with a total now of seven five-stars -- four-stars I should say -- who -- and I meet with them regularly in conferences, every single one of them reflecting various points of view in the military believe if the president says, "This is the deal I want," sits down, hammers it out at the NAC, authorizes you to hammer it out at the NAC, we can get a NATO-led mission.
+Now, I have met with a lot of your former colleagues.
+I've met with a total now of seven five-stars -- or four stars, I should say, who -- and I meet with them regularly at conferences.
+Every single one of them reflecting various points of view in their military.
+Believe me, if the president says, "This is the deal I want," sits down, hammers it out at the NAC, authorizes you to hammer it out at the NAC, we can get a NATO-led mission.
 It's only going to be 3,000, maybe 7,000 forces over the next several months, but a NATO-led mission.
 That's an important symbolic and substantive change, in my view.

-And so I believe that the president should ensure this new U.N. resolution you all talked about authorizes a NATO-led security force, supports the Brahimi plan for a caretaker government and elections, endorses a senior rep to be Iraq's primary international primary referee in what is going to be serious disputes between July 1 and January -- the end of January of '05 when these elections are -- when we're supposed to get to the next stage.

-And I really believe, notwithstanding the elections -- it will make it harder now the election in India, but I believe if this were to occur we might find participation for countries such as Pakistan, Morocco, India -- and maybe even India, though I don't know now in terms of what's recently happened.
+And so I believe that the president should ensure this new U.N. resolution you all talked about authorizes a NATO-led security forces, supports the Brahimi plan for a caretaker government and elections, endorses a senior rep to be Iraq's primary international -- primary referee in what is going to be serious disputes between July I and January, the end of January of '05 when these elections are -- when we're supposed to get to the next stage.
+And I really believe, notwithstanding the election -- it will make it harder now, the election in India -- but I believe if this were to occur, we might find participation from countries such as Pakistan, Morocco, India -- maybe even India, although I don't know now in terms of what's recently happened.

 And once named, the incoming government should be invited to participate in drafting this resolution, in my humble opinion.

-lraq should see its members, not new ambassadors -- and I have great respect, don't anybody in the press translate this as a knock on Negroponte; it's not -- but I don't want to see Negroponte's face, I don't want to see General Kimmitt -- who's a great American -- I don't want to see their face ever again on Iraqi television.
-Let's see Iraqis faces speaking the language without an accent on television.
+Iraqis should see its members, not new ambassadors -- and I have great respect -- don't anybody in the press translate this as a knock on Negroponte.
+It's not.
+But I don't want to see Negroponte's face, I don't want to see General Kimmitt, who is a great American, I don't want to see their face ever again on Iraqi television.
+Let's see Iraqi faces speaking the language without an accent on television.